stevezafeiriou/sensor-data-td/README.md

 2. **Server Not Receiving Data**:

-   - Verify the ESP32 is configured with the correct server IP.
+   - Verify the LilyGo T-Display S3 is configured with the correct server IP.
    - Check that the Node.js server is running and listening on port 8080.

-3. **TFT Display Issues**:
+3. **Accelerometer Data Issues**:

-   - Ensure the pins in `User_Setup.h` match your hardware.
+   - Ensure the MPU6050 is connected to the correct pins (`SCL -> GPIO18`, `SDA -> GPIO17`).
+   - Verify that the MPU6050 module is powered.

+4. **Vibration Motor Not Working**:
+   - Check the wiring for the motor (`Input -> GPIO10`).
-   - Verify the display wiring.
+   - Verify that the vibration threshold is configured appropriately in the firmware.

 ---